assigeo/ux-work/README.md

 # My UX projects

 ## Description
-This repository acts includes the work that I 've done througth the past years.
+This repository includes the work that I 've done through the past years.
 ## Usage
 Just click in this link below to see the projects.